 ASPEN NETWORK DIRECTORS

-Elizabeth “Liz” Wilson Palmer holds a B.A. in Child Development, a Multiple Subject Teaching Credential and a Learning Specialist Credential.
+Elizabeth “Liz” Wilson Palmer holds a B.A. in Child Development, a Multiple Subject Teaching Credential, and a Learning Specialist Credential.
 In addition to 10 years of classroom experience working with students with learning differences and mental health challenges, she served as the transition specialist for the Contra Costa County Office of Education for 25 years.
-She was the first full time transition specialists in the state of California.
-She has been a California state trainer in transition and has written transition handbooks, guides and curriculum.
-She was the keynote speaker at California’s first state conference on transition and has presented extensively at local, state and national educational conferences.
+She was the first full-time “transition specialist” in the state of California.
+She has been a California state trainer in transition and has written transition handbooks, guides, and curriculum.
+She was the keynote speaker at California’s first state conference on transition and has presented extensively at local, state, and national educational conferences.
 She has been recognized with several outstanding educator awards including a Teacher of the Year award as well as many community and government service awards.
-Liz has been with Aspen Network for the past three years and what has been most notable is how she understands how to support young adults in a realistic and meaningful way as they negotiate their educational and vocational experiences educating clients towards the soft and hard skills necessary for being employable, moving towards a higher quality of adult life.
+Liz has been with Aspen Network for the past five years and what has been most notable is how she understands how to support young adults in a realistic and meaningful way as they negotiate their educational and vocational experiences educating clients towards the soft and hard skills necessary for being employable, and moving towards a higher quality of adult life.

 SOCIAL LIVING COACHES

-Tyler Shields received her A.A. in Psychology from Diablo Valley College.
-She is currently at San Francisco State University working towards her B.A. in Psychology.
-Tyler has been an integral part of the Aspen Network team for five years.
-She is a brilliant peer counselor with a deep intuitive sense of connecting with the residents.
+Tyler Shields received her B.A. in Psychology from San Francisco State University magna cum laude.
+Her next step a graduate degree in Psychology!
+Tyler has been an integral part of the Aspen Network team for seven years.
+She is a brilliant Interning-counselor with a deep intuitive sense of connecting with the residents.

 Tyler supervises and helps many other young, excited fellow students from the Psychology Department at San Francisco State University.
 Tyler gets to know her fellow students very well and has been a Teacher’s Assistant and Co-lecturer for many semesters at SFSU, her role as TA has helped her discover a love of teaching and seeing her students succeed.